HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/canvas_settings.md

 You can switch the canvas orientation from left-to-right (LTR) to right-to-left (RTL), and vice versa using the **RTL** toggle in Presentation Designer.

 The following image shows the **RTL** toggle.
-Use this to switch from LTR to RTL and vice-versa.
+Use this to switch from LTR to RTL and vice versa.

 ![](../../../../assets/HCL_Presentation_Designer_Canvas_Settings_Direction.png)